DEVSENSE/phptools-docs/docs/vs/Installation/install-php.md

 </center>

-You'll be asked for Administrator rights.
-Microsoft's Web Platform Installer will proceed with the installation of `PHP` already configured with the `Xdebug` extension, which enables the debugging functionality.
+You'll be asked for administrator rights.
+Then, Microsoft's Web Platform Installer will proceed with the installation of `PHP` already configured with the `Xdebug` extension, which enables the debugging functionality.

 ## Existing PHP Installation

-You can set your already installed PHP to be used by Visual Studio.
+If you have PHP already installed, you can set it to be used by Visual Studio.
 Go to menu `Tools | Options` and navigate to `PHP Tools / Interpreter` as depicted below.

 ![PHP Interpreter option](imgs/install-php-interpreter.png)

-In the dialog you can choose a custom directory with `php.exe` program and optionally fix any of its configuration issues.
+In the dialog, you can choose a custom directory with `php.exe` program and optionally fix any of its configuration issues.

 <center markdown="1">